google/ent/README.md

 ## Examples

-In order to fetch a file with a given hash, the `ent get` subcommand can be used.
+In order to fetch a file with a given digest, the `ent get` subcommand can be used.

 You can try the following command in your terminal, which fetches the text of